Distansakademin/spring-weather-api-amrita123sabat/README.md

 across different environments and simplifies the setup process by encapsulating the application and its dependencies into lightweight containers.

 ## f.
-UML Diagrams
+UML Diagram

-  UML (Unified Modeling Language) diagram to model the application These diagrams provide a visual representation of the application's structure and relationships between its components.
+  UML (Unified Modeling Language) diagram to model the application This diagram provide a visual representation of the application's structure and relationships between its components.

 ## 6. BDD (Behavior-Driven Development) and TDD (Test-Driven Development)